 The Associate of Science in Education (ASE) degree will be awarded to students after successfully completing a planned program of college courses.
 The college credits earned will be transferable toward a baccalaureate degree in teacher education.
-ASUMH has agreements with Arkansas State University and the University of Central Arkansas to offer seamless options for transfer to junior/senior level courses required to ultimately obtain a bachelor's degree in teaching.
+ASUMH has agreements with Arkansas State University and the University of Central Arkansas to offer seamless options for transfer to junior/senior-level courses required to ultimately obtain a bachelor's degree in teaching.
 While obtaining this two-year transfer degree, the student will be introduced to the teaching profession while maximizing credit hours taken.
-The ASE provides an easy transition from the two-year university into a four-year university.
+The ASE provides an easy transition from a two-year university to a four-year university.
 Completing the education program at ASUMH does not guarantee admission into a teacher education program.
 Since institutions have variations in required courses, students should work closely with the education advisor, Laura Knox, in order to complete specific courses needed to transfer seamlessly into the junior level at these colleges.
-A 2.70 GPA is required for graduation from the ASE program.